MostlyAdequate/mostly-adequate-guide/ch6.md

 };
 ```

-There are fancy and overly complex ways of writing `url` pointfree using monoids[^we'll learn about these later] or combinators.
+There are fancy and overly complex ways of writing `url` pointfree using monoids(we'll learn about these later) or combinators.
 We've chosen to stick with a readable version and assemble this string in the normal pointful fashion.

 Let's write an app function that makes the call and places the contents on the screen.